-Author: Charles Wesley (1707-1788), younger brother of John Wesley.
+Charles Wesley (1707-1788), younger brother of Methodist preacher John Wesley, is the author of this famous Christmas carol.
 Charles was a hymn writer and a poet, also known as one of the people who began the Methodist movement in the Church of England.
 Hark the Herald Angels Sing was composed specifically as a “hymn for Christmas day” and appeared in 1739 in a book called Hymns and Sacred Poems.

 Wesley’s original opening couplet was “Hark! how all the welkin rings / Glory to the King of Kings”.
 “Welkin” is an Old English word meaning “clouds or heavens”.

 The popular version is the result of alterations by various hands, notably by Wesley’s co-worker George Whitefield who changed the opening couplet to the familiar one, and then, some hundred years later in 1840, by Felix Mendelssohn.
 Mendelssohn composed a cantata called Festgesang or “Festival Song” to commemorate Johann Gutenberg’s invention of the printing press.
 The melody of Mendelssohn’s cantata was then used by William H. Cummings, who adapted it to the lyrics of Wesley’s “Hark the Herald Angels Sing”.
 This is the tune known today.

 The lyrics, aside from the opening line, have remained unchanged.

 Hark!
 The herald angels sing,

 “Glory to the newborn King;